simonspa/corryvreckan/src/modules/Millepede/README.md

 **Status**: Work in progress

 #### Description
-This implementation of the Millepede algorithm has been taken from the [Kepler framework](https://gitlab.cern.ch/lhcb/Kepler) used for test beam data analysis within the LHCb collaboration.
+This implementation of the Millepede module has been taken from the [Kepler framework](https://gitlab.cern.ch/lhcb/Kepler) used for test beam data analysis within the LHCb collaboration.
 It has been written by Christoph Hombach and has seen contributions from Tim Evans and Heinrich Schindler.
 This version is only slightly adapted to the Corryvreckan framework.

 The Millepede algorthm allows a simultaneous fit of both the tracks and the alignment constants.

-The algorithms stops if the convergence, i.e. the absolute sum of all corrections over the total number of parameters, is smaller than the configured value.
+The modules stops if the convergence, i.e. the absolute sum of all corrections over the total number of parameters, is smaller than the configured value.

 #### Parameters
 * `number_of_tracks`: Number of tracks used in the alignment method chosen.
 Default value is `20000`.